A vast library of high quality, current, and engaging video tutorials.

 How do I access LinkedIn Learning?

-Use the button at the top of this page, or visit www.uwe.ac.uk/trainingvideos and log in with your UWE Bristol username and password.
+Use the button at the top of this page, or type our shortened url www.uwe.ac.uk/trainingvideos into your browser and log in with your UWE Bristol username and password.

 Alternatively, go to www.linkedin.com/learning, select 'Sign in' and enter 'uwe.ac.uk' in the 'Sign in through your organization or school' box.